MeaCulpitt/Nash/README.md

 ### Multi-Party Optimization

 Two-party trades are easy.
-NASH shines when three or more parties have interlocking needs — compute swaps, resource triangles, portfolio rebalancing.
+NASH shines when three or more agents have interlocking needs — compute swaps, resource triangles, portfolio rebalancing.

 ### Sub-50ms Settlement

 Fast enough for real-time resource allocation.
-Validators and subnet orchestrators can use NASH in their critical path.
+Agents can use NASH in their critical path.

 ### Proof of Optimality